 Unlike other NYC properties, when you purchase a condo apartment, you don’t own it.
 Instead of a deed to the apartment, you sign a proprietary lease which, in the eyes of the law, creates a landlord-tenant relationship.
 The difference between this and a regular lease is that a resident can be kicked out for bad behavior after a vote of the board and your fellow co-op neighbors.

-Nowadays, the majority of proprietary leases have a Pullman clause, usually located in the section on termination of the lease.
-Before starting the eviction process, first double check that the lease has one.
+Nowadays, the majority of proprietary leases have a Pullman clause, usually located in the section on termination of the lease agreement.
+Before starting the eviction process, first, double-check that the lease has one.

 Review and organize the evidenceReview and organize the evidence

 If things go to court, you and everyone else will have a much easier time if everything has been documented.
 Photographs, police records, recordings, and other proof of their misdeeds will show that the board isn’t motivated by a personal vendetta but is looking out for the best interests of the building.